Strong Asymptotic Properties of Kernel Smoothing Estimation for NA Random Variables with Right Censoring: Abstract

 \section{Abstract}

-Most studies for NA random variable is under complete sampling setting, which is actually an relatively ideal condition in application.
-The paper relaxes this condition to the censoring incomplete sampling data and considers the topic for kernel estimation of the density function together with the hazard function based on the Kaplan-Meier estimator.
-The strong asymptotic properties for the two estimators are firstly established.
+Most studies for negatively associated (NA) random variables consider the complete-data situation, which is actually a relatively ideal condition in practice.
+The paper relaxes this condition to the incomplete-data setting and considers kernel smoothing density and hazard function estimation in the presence of right censoring based on the Kaplan-Meier estimator.
+We establish the strong asymptotic properties for these two estimators to assess their asymptotic behavior and justify their practical use.